nbonnet13880/VeeamBook/README.md

 * **Chapter 3 - Create account Active Directory** : Powershell script and CSV file used for create user account on Active Directory

 * **Chapter3 - Configuration.ini** : This file is used for install SQL Server silently.

+* **Chapter 3 - SQLServer-Script** : This file contain sql query for create table and insert data